 Understanding Your Credit Score

 A very important factor in regaining control of your finances is making sure you handle your credit responsibly.
 Your credit score is usually a number between 300 to 850.
 This score is calculated by the credit bureaus based on information found on your credit report.
-Your credit report has detailed information about your credit history like total number of accounts, credit usage, and more.
+Your credit report has detailed information about your credit history – including stats on the total number of accounts you have open, your credit usage, and more.
 There are three major credit bureaus which are Transunion, Equifax, and Experian.
 The bureaus that calculate your credit score base it off of a scoring model.
 There are 2 major scoring models which are VantageScore and FICO (but it’s important to note that the FICO scoring model is more popular!).

 There are five factors that will have an impact on your credit score which are: